Synival/qscript/README.md

 # *qscript*

 This library is designed to create a persistent-state world of generic objects with arbitrary code injection/ejection via scripts, complex inter-object relationships, and a sensible interface between the scripting environment and the project.
-A script's purpose is twofold: to 1) non-destructively modify object properties and 2) apply scripts onto other objects matching specified criteria.
+Each script's purpose is twofold: to 1) non-destructively modify object properties and 2) apply scripts onto other objects matching specified criteria.
 The qscript language is functional, small, flexible, and grammatically minimal.

 ---